How to redirect a post or page

 Please keep the following in mind when creating a redirect, as most problems with redirects are due to a faulty input.

-For this example, we’ll be redirecting broken URLs to the homepage or another item on your website.
+For this example, we redirected some broken URLs to the homepage, or to another page on the site.

 In the above example you see the following: